So, You’ve Decided to Enjoy Your Anus: Butt Sex Tips For the Newbie

 The taboos around anal sex are being flushed away.
 Maybe you’ve seen assplay on Girls or The Mindy Project, or you took a class at Harvard, and now you’re curious about what your rear can do for you, but you want to ensure the maximum pleasure and minimal pain of butt play.
-As a public service, Unicorn Booty has compiled some anal sex basics from sexperts and scientific literature.
+As a public service, we have compiled some anal sex basics from sexperts and scientific literature.

 The anus is the entry point, about one and a half inches deep.
 Your rectum comprises the next eight or nine inches.
 Two rings of muscle encompass your anus: the external sphincter and the internal sphincter.
 The external sphincter is closest to the anal opening and is that part you can control, while the internal sphincter is involuntarily controlled by your body.
 Try tensing and relaxing your anus — that’s the external sphincter.

 Your anus contains the highest concentration of nerve endings; in fact, half of all nerve endings in the pelvic region are in the anus.
 All those nerve endings make the area highly sensitive to pain — and pleasure, and stimulation may even cause orgasm in both men and women.

 Now that you have a basic idea of your anal anatomy, here are three things to consider to get the most out of your anus and rectum.